These awesome female activists are working to improve everything from working conditions to environment.

 With the goal of informing the feminist movement of many misconceptions about women in the developing nations, Shiva wrote her first book, Staying Alive, in 1988, and two years later wrote a report for the FAO on Women and Agriculture entitled, “Most Farmers in India are Women”.
 To further help women, she founded the gender unit at the International Centre for Mountain Development (ICIMOD) in Kathmandu and was a founding board member of the Women’s Environment & Development Organization (WEDO).

-Shiva has shared her experiences, knowledge and opinions in documentary films ranging from the Corporation to the True Cost.
+Shiva is one of the best known female activists in the world, and has shared her experiences, knowledge and opinions in documentary films ranging from the Corporation to the True Cost.

 2. Mary Portas: Shopgirl with a Heart